frederikbrinck/PulseLock/readme.md

 - More accurate heart beat reader
 - FitBit and AppleWatch integration

-Blur the screen so your heart wont fade!
+Blurs the screen so your heart wont fade!